Chapter 7 : A Conversation with a Hat

 Liam found Cyrus Kane in the crowd of boys.
 He was standing beside another boy, but he was not nearly as confident without his older friend.
 Liam gave him a warning glare and then turned his back on him.

 Lara was watching him.
-He flashed her a smile, a copy of the roguish smile his father often wore.
+He flashed her a smile, a copy of the roguish grin his father often wore.
 She blushed and turned away from him.

 "You fancy that one, do ya?"
 Michael commented, quietly.